zhezhouzz/HATs/README.md

 ##### Type check

 The following command performs the type check for a given ADT implementation.
+It will take about `3` min:

     $ python3 scripts/comprehensive.py silent typing-one data/ri/FileSystem_Tree